pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 * Use touch screen to slide up settings.
 DO NOT long press, as that only gives you access to the run settings (layouts etc.), not our settings
 * You should now see a menu 'ConnectIQ Fields'
 * From here we can select 'BreadCrumbDataField' and modify our settings

+Settings Can now also be now be edited through the alerts menu (on venu series):
+* Open the app (eg. running).
+Start the activity.
+* Long press the bottom button to open run settings
+* Click Alerts / Add new
+* Scroll down to 'Connect IQ'
+* From here we can select 'BreadCrumbDataField' and modify our settings
+* Opening the settings again can be found in the alerts tab (click 'BreadCrumbDataField' then modify settings)

 For online routing, the tile server url can be set to something like: